ayushpratapno1/ayushpratapno1/README.md

 <h3 align="center">
-  AI & ML Enthusiast | Student Researcher passionate about building intelligent systems | Exploring data, algorithms, and real-world applications through hands-on projects | Member of Google Developer Groups | On a journey to innovate, learn, and share knowledge with the tech community 🚀
+  AI & ML Enthusiast | Student Researcher passionate about building intelligent systems | Exploring data, algorithms, and real-world applications through hands-on projects | On a journey to innovate, learn, and share knowledge with the tech community 🚀
 </h3>